 Reflections on Racial Stigmas and Stereotyping

-legal education, race, discrimination, diversity
+diverse campus environment, legal education, race, discrimination

 I have been a member of the bar for over 50 years.
 When I graduated from law school, blacks were denied access to most meaningful positions in private firms, corporations, government jobs, the judiciary, and the academy.
 Today we can point to significant numbers of African Americans in prominent positions in every arena in which lawyers serve our society.
 Yet, with all the progress we have seen, we are still plagued by the pernicious effects of racial stigmas and stereotyping.
 And racial injustices still stain the landscape of our country.